Jpt5832/DoBot_PSU_Scripts_Python/README.md

 - cd ~/DoBot_PSU_Scripts_Python (or wherever location you have the repository stored in)
 - run the command: ./dobot_startup.sh (replace name with another script if needed, example: dobot_xbox_controller_gui_startup_script.sh)

+⚠️ **IMPORTANT!!!: you will need to run 'chmod 700' command to make the scripts executable!**
+- Example: chmod 700 dobot_startup.sh

 ---

 ## Running Python3 DoBot Programs